MONEY SAVER | HOLIDAY

 When planning your Thanksgiving dinner, make more room for inexpensive dishes.
 You can buy less turkey while ensuring your guests are full and satiated.
 Think mashed potatoes, stuffing, and yams, which are filling and cost less to prepare.
 Keep essentials that require fewer ingredients — like green beans and cranberry sauce — simple, and you can serve more at the table.

 Savings Tip: Look for special deals from grocery stores to save year-round.
-Vons has a 40% discount on Member Specials—just sign up for their free membership to enjoy the deal!
+Vons has a $10 discount for groceries—just sign up for their mailing list to enjoy the deal!

 9. Sign Up for Market Mailing Lists